Energinet-DataHub/green-energy-hub/docs/quality-assurance-and-test.md

 100% Decision Coverage are exercised when all possible outcomes of decision statements are covered

 - Path Coverage
 Same approach as decision coverage, whereas decision coverage only test for all possible outcomes are functional - path coverage are to determine how the business logic are functional across multiple decisions.
-Path coverage will automatically require decisions being tested multiple times in different paths, and the test coverage for decision coverage will exceed 100% with path coverage.
+This means that to ensure Path coverage will require decisions being tested multiple times in different paths, and would result in test coverage for decisions will exceed 100% with path coverage.

 NB!
 Always compare the result of unit test to expected result